PicSat: Telescope support

 If PicSat ever detected the onset of Beta Pictoris b's transit, or the transit of its Hill sphere, then a European Southern Observatory telescope would have been immediately put into action.
 This was thanks to an accepted proposal to ESO for an opportunity to observe time in support of the PicSat project, led by Dr. Flavien Kiefer from the Institut d'astrophysique de Paris.
-Dr. Kiefer is known for his work on the detection and observation of exocomets in star systems such as Beta Pictoris.
+Dr. Kiefer was known for his work on the detection and observation of exocomets in star systems such as Beta Pictoris.

-The telescope is equipped with the High Accuracy Radial Velocity Planet Searcher (HARPS) instrument.
+The telescope was equipped with the High Accuracy Radial Velocity Planet Searcher (HARPS) instrument.
 Together with PicSat measurements, HARPS transit data would have allowed for more accurate determinations of the orbit and size of the planet, along with the chemical make up of its atmosphere.
 If a comet were to have transited, HARPS would have been able to determine the chemical composition of the comet's atmosphere, which carries key information about the chemical composition of the star system as a whole and thus its formation and evolution.

 Operation

 PicSat was launched into a polar, low Earth orbit with an altitude of 600 km on 12 January 2018.
 The launch was carried out by the Indian Space Research Organization using a Polar Satellite Launch Vehicle on the PSLV-C40 mission.

 The satellite was operated from the PicSat Ground Station at Paris Observatory, although it only was visible for about 30 minutes a day.
 Since PicSat communicated with amateur radio frequencies (achieved with cooperation with Réseau des Émetteurs Français), anyone with radio receiving capabilities was able to tune into, receive, and upload information from PicSat to a database.
 A large network of radio amateurs were called to collaborate to track the satellite, receive its data, and transmit it to Ground Station.
 Licensed radio amateurs were able to use PicSat as a transponder when it was not performing observation tasks or other communication.
 PicSat's official website displayed received information, as well as up-to-date light curve data of Beta Pictoris.

 PicSat was predicted to operate for one year.
 It operated for approximately 10 weeks before contact was lost on 20 March 2018.
 Attempts to reestablish contact were made.
-On March 30, it was believed contact was restored by a team at Morehead State University, but the signal received was from the TIGRISAT satellite.
-The mission was officially concluded on April 5.
+On 30 March it was believed contact was restored by a team at Morehead State University, but the signal received was from the TIGRISAT satellite.
+The mission officially concluded on 5 April.